ansys/pysam-sysml2/doc/source/examples/bike-weight.rst

     project_manager = SysML2ProjectManager(connector=connector)

-Now, that you are logged in, you can load the project `bike`.
+Now, that you are logged in, you can load the project ``bike``.

 .. note::

-    To load a project, we need his ID.
+    To load a project, its ID is needed.
 You can find it in the URL of the Editor.

 .. code:: python